- Define corporate social responsibility (CSR)

 — Starbucks Coffee (@Starbucks) July 19, 2018

 If you watch the video in the tweet, the video has captions—indicating there is no audio—as well as video description for those who are visually impaired.
-With this tweet, Starbucks shows that it’s willing to take the time to ensure all their customers are welcome, regardless of their physical abilities.
+With this tweet, Starbucks shows that it’s willing to take the time to ensure that all of its customers are welcome, regardless of their physical abilities.

 Pressure from Shareholders and Investors